Treasure-Mayowa/Treasure-Mayowa/README.md

 ## 👋 Hi, I’m Treasure
-I am a gap-year student, programmer, innovator, and problem-solver.
-I enjoy building software applications to solve global challenges.
+I am a passionate programmer, innovator, and problem solver on a gap year.
+My journey in the world of technology revolves around building software applications that tackle global challenges and contribute to the betterment of humanity.

 ### My Tech Stack
-- HTML/CSS
-- Javascript
-- JSX (React, React Native)
+- **Frontend**: HTML/CSS, Javascript, React
-- Python (Django, Flask)
-- Bootstrap
-- TailwindCSS
+- **Backend**: Django, Flask
-- MySQL
+- **UI**: TailwindCSS, Bootstrap
-- PostgreSQL
+- **Databases**: MySQL, SQLite, PostgreSQL
+- **Mobile**: React Native

-Currently building Bloom, a mental wellness web application for young people (more soon).
+Currently building Bloom, a mental wellness web application designed to empower and support young people.
 You can find me on [Linkedin](https://www.linkedin.com/in/treasure-mayowa/) and subscribe to my [newsletter](https://cutt.ly/treasure-newsletter)